Kennel Cough Cause, Symptoms & Treatment Options

 Preventive Measures for Kennel Cough

 The most common vaccination against Bordetella (kennel cough) protects against the bacteria that cause respiratory disease in dogs.
-It’s recommended that dogs that are at high risk for getting kennel cough if they’re
+It’s recommended that dogs that are at high risk of getting kennel cough, if they’re:

 Remember: No vaccine protects 100%.
 Vaccines offer some protection against respiratory illnesses like kennel cough, and they decrease the severity of the disease.